minvws/nl-dodo-mijnvraagovercorona-web/packages/ui/src/content/docs/getting-started.md

 ## Prerequisites

-If you're installing MVOC-UI with a package manager you'll need to have Node.js installed.
-MVOC-UI is tested against the latest Long Term Support version of Node, currently at 20.
+If you're installing DODO-UI with a package manager you'll need to have Node.js installed.
+DODO-UI is tested against the latest Long Term Support version of Node, currently at 20.
-The components in MVOC-UI are written in [Astro](https://astro.build) and the styling is taken care of by [Sass](https://sass-lang.com).
+The components in DODO-UI are written in [Astro](https://astro.build) and the styling is taken care of by [Sass](https://sass-lang.com).

 ## Installation

-MVOC-UI is not distributed trough NPM so you have to install it directly via git:
+DODO-UI is not distributed trough NPM so you have to install it directly via git:

 ```javascript
 // package.json